What is stainless steel passivation?

 The idea that nitric acid forms the passive chromium oxide layer because it is an oxidizer while citric acid does not is a common misconception among the old guard who are misinformed on the mechanisms of passivation and basic chemistry.
 Due to the successes with citric acid we now understand that the chromium oxide layer is formed when the surface is exposed to air, and not while the surface is submerged in the acid.

 Among chemists, the term oxidation can mean two different things.
 The chemical reaction of an oxygen atom joining to another atom is the most familiar definition.
-This reaction involves the other atom giving some of its electrons to the oxygen atom, and this electron exchange is also called oxidation, even when the atom taking the electrons is not oxygen.
+This reaction involves the other atom giving some of its electrons to the oxygen atom, and this electron exchange is also called oxidation, even when the atom taking the electrons is not oxygen, and even when a chemical bond is not formed between the two atoms.
 This distinction is where the confusion lies.

-All acids are oxidizers, and when the passivation acid removes iron from the metal surface, that iron is being oxidized, some of its electrons are taken away.
+All acids are oxidizers, and when the passivation acid removes iron from the metal surface, that iron is being oxidized, i.e. some of its electrons are taken away.
 It is true that nitrate, the other part of nitric acid, can also be an oxidizer (taking electrons), while citrate, the other part of citric acid, is not.
-However this does not play a role in the formation of the oxide layer because neither material is able to give up an oxygen atom to join with the surface chromium to form the metal oxide.
-Oxygen can only combine with the surface chromium if an oxygen donor is present, such as oxygen gas in air, or an oxygen donor chemical such as peroxide that could be (but typically isn’t) added to the passivation bath.
+However this does not play a role in the formation of the oxide layer because neither material donates an oxygen atom to join with the surface chromium to form the metal oxide.
+Oxygen can only combine with the surface chromium if an oxygen donor is present, such as oxygen gas in air, or an oxygen donor chemical such as peroxide that could be (but typically isn’t) added to the passivation acid bath.

 What's that word again?
 Passify?
 Passification?
 Passivization?